publiccodenet/about/activities/communication/index.md

 * [Using chat.publiccode.net](using-chat.md)
 * [Tips on communication in a remote first environment](communication-remote-first.md)

 ## Synchronous communication

 We meet our community regularly by [attending and running events](../events) and [workshops](../workshops), and by [hosting community calls](../community-calls).

+We also host the [Let's Talk About Public Code livestream and podcast](https://podcast.publiccode.net/), where we interview people working with public code codebases and take audience questions.
+[Read about how we make podcasts](../live-streaming/).

 ### Community calls